You are here

 Overview of PIF Program

-- Selection Process: Five underrepresented scholars in PhD programs in any discipline will be selected each year from Abraham Lincoln and University Fellowship applicants.
+- Selection Process: Five underrepresented scholars in PhD programs in any discipline will be selected each year from among the Access and University Fellowship applicants.
 Applicants should indicate their interest and commitment to a career in the professoriate in their personal statement.

 - Funding: Scholars will receive adequate funding so that they will be able to concentrate on their scholarship and skills development and progress to degree in a timely fashion.
 PIF Scholars will receive three years of funding at $28,000 and one year of top-off funding at $10,000 to add to the stipend provided by a teaching assistantship.